ros2/design/articles/115_topic_and_service_name_mapping.md

 Services are governed by the same algorithm, but in some implementations may require additional characters to be subtracted from the limit depending on how the request and response topics are created by the middleware.
 In the specific case of RTI Connext's Request-Reply implementation, they append the `Request` and `Response` strings to the topic names.
-Therefore, it would be safest to assume that the Service name limit to be less 8 more characters.
+Therefore, it would be safest to assume the Service name limit to be less 8 more characters.

 ## Compare and Contrast with ROS 1

 In order to support a mapping to the more restrictive DDS topic name rules, these rules are in some ways more constraining than the rules for ROS 1.
 Other changes have been proposed for convenience or to remove a point of confusion that existed in ROS 1.
-In ROS 2 topic and service names differ from ROS 1 in that they:
+In ROS 2, topic and service names differ from ROS 1 in that they:

 - must separate the tilde (`~`) from the rest of the name with a forward slash (`/`)